datalab-org/datalab/pydatalab/docs/INSTALL.md

 ##### Installing with plugins

-If you would like to install *datalab* together with one or more plugins (e.g., custom data blocks from a third-party repository or a local checkout), create a `plugins.toml` file at the root of `pydatalab/` declaring the plugin packages and their sources, then run:
+If you would like to install *datalab* together with one or more plugins (e.g., custom data blocks from a third-party repository or a local checkout), create a `plugins.toml` file at the root of the repository (alongside `pydatalab/` and `webapp/`) declaring the plugin packages and their sources, then run:

 ```shell
 cd pydatalab